 You will likely have questions about courses and requirements as the semester progresses, so please check the degree requirements in the Undergraduate Catalog.
 Any further questions may be directed to your major or minor faculty adviser according to your last name.
-Should you have further questions, address them to the Director of Undergraduate Studies, Prof. Dale Shuger.
+Should you have further questions, address them to the Acting Director of Undergraduate Studies, Prof. Fernando Rivera-Diaz.

 Students returning from a semester or year abroad should contact their departmental major or minor faculty adviser in order to get Tulane equivalences for the classes taken abroad.

 Please refer to the Study Abroad Guidelines for general questions about selecting courses and transferring credits.

 Honors students who want to write an Honors Thesis in the Department of Spanish and Portuguese, please refer to the Honors Thesis Guidelines.

 If you have inquiries about first and second year language courses in Spanish, please contact the Language Program Director Roxanne Davila.
 For questions about the basic language program in Portuguese, please contact the Language Program Director Megwen Loveless.